ManifoldScholar/manifold-docusaurus/blog/2021-10-28-OA-week-spotlight3.md

 In this respect, I think publishing Harrison’s book on Manifold as an open access text would make him smile.
 He was, after all, an avowed socialist.
 I have no doubt he would be delighted to learn that an advanced platform like Manifold was publishing and distributing his work to CUNY students, but also to readers everywhere.
 In a small way, I see that impact as part of his legacy, not just ours.

-**Justin Rogers-Coopeer** is an English professor at LaGuardia Community College, and a faculty member in the Master of Arts in Liberal Studies program at the CUNY Graduate Center.
+**Justin Rogers-Cooper** is an English professor at LaGuardia Community College, and a faculty member in the Master of Arts in Liberal Studies program at the CUNY Graduate Center.
 He's a scholar of nineteenth century American Studies, and a regular guest on the history-themed podcast [Nostalgia Trap](https://www.nostalgiatrap.com/).